hyinhe/GEE-codes/README.md

-# Google Earth Engine codes used for time series view
+This folder contains Google Earth Engine codes that were developped by He Yin